Instagram Tips & Strategies

 1. Disable 'Focus' or 'Do Not Disturb' Modes

 Modern smartphones have powerful tools to help you minimize distractions.
 On iPhone, this is called Focus.
 On Android, it's typically called Do Not Disturb.
-These modes are designed to silence non-urgent notifications, but they can sometimes be too aggressive.
+These modes are designed to silence non-urgent notifications but can sometimes be too aggressive.

 • On iPhone: Go to Settings >, Focus.
-Check if you have a Focus mode (like Work, Sleep, or a custom one) active.
+Check if you have a Focus mode active.
 If you do, tap into its settings and look under "Allowed Notifications >, Apps."
-Make sure Instagram is on the list of allowed apps.
-If it isn't, your Focus mode will block its alerts.
+Ensure Instagram is on the list of allowed apps.

 • On Android: Pull down the quick settings shade from the top of your screen and see if Do Not Disturb is enabled.
-Or, go to Settings >, Notifications >, Do Not Disturb.
-In here, you can review its settings for what apps and people can get through.
+Or go to Settings >, Notifications >, Do Not Disturb.
 Create an exception for Instagram if needed.

 2. Turn Off Low Power or Battery Saver Mode

 To extend battery life, both iOS and Android offer power-saving modes.
-A common way they save energy is by reducing or stopping background activities, like apps fetching new data.
-This can delay or completely block push notifications.
+These modes can delay or completely block push notifications by reducing or stopping background activities.

-On your phone, check your battery settings (Settings >, Battery) and disable Low Power Mode (iOS) or Battery Saver/Power saving mode (Android).
-If you regularly rely on this feature, dive into its specific settings to see if you can exempt Instagram from its restrictions.
+Check your battery settings (Settings >, Battery) and disable Low Power Mode (iOS) or Battery Saver/Power saving mode (Android).
+If you rely on this feature, see if you can exempt Instagram from its restrictions.

 3. Clear the App Cache (Android-Specific)

 Over time, apps build up a collection of temporary files called a "cache" to help them load faster.
-Sometimes, this cache can become corrupted, leading to strange behavior - including broken notifications.
-This is a very common fix for Android users.
+Sometimes, this cache can become corrupted, leading to strange behavior, including broken notifications.

 1. Go to Settings >, Apps.